HOWDY BOARDING REQUIREMENTS

-Peter Halay and Diana Harris are key stakeholders in this process and assisting with the procedures that can be followed for future endeavors.
+Peter Halay is a key stakeholder in this process and assisting with the procedures that can be followed for future endeavors.

 The vision is with the goal to offer a mission to veterans and, eventually, civilians that have a need for emotional rehabilitation that exacerbates social coping mechanisms.
 To offer a service for those who have served with a mission that aligns with their values and character, so community members have an opportunity to recover from moral injury that has everything to do with the emotional recovery.

 These values, mission, and vision require clear boundaries with a code of ethics (beginning with, but not limited to the National Horse Council code [https://www.horsecouncil.org/resources/national-welfare-code/]) that will be examples, through action, not words.
 Through character growth as new lessons are learned.
 It is also a top value for the owners of Howdy to maintain accountability, so all stakeholders involved have clear understanding of each other’s needs for a safe and emotionally intelligent community.
 Additionally, it is of utmost importance that the owners are considerate and respectful in order to understand the needs and requirements of others.

 NEEDS AND REQUIREMENTS:

 It is understood that every value, belief and opinion will be dependent on individual needs.
 It is the goal to listen, to learn, and to understand where certain values and beliefs should be respected, and which can be incorporated for our equestrian goals and endeavors.